-This wonderful gremolata can also be used with osso buco, traditionally prepared for.
-Chicken and fish can be enjoyed with this great condiment as well.
+This delicious gremolata can also be used with osso buco.
+You can season chicken and fish with it as well.

-Here are a few helpful tips for the ingredients needed to make this Green Beans Gremolata
+Here are a few helpful tips for the ingredients needed to make this Green Bean Gremolata

 A quick introduction to all the ingredients.
 Do read the complete recipe below for amounts.

-Green beans: crisp and bright green with no bruising and hard to the touch.
+Green beans: Be sure to use crisp and bright green beans without bruising.
+They should be firm to the touch.

-Lemon zest: do zest all the yellow minding not to zest the white pit, which is bitter.
+Lemon zest: Zest all the yellow, minding not to zest the white pit, which is bitter.

-Parsley: Italian flat leaf is one choice as it has the most flavor.
-Use the stems too.
+Parsley: Minced fresh flat-leaf parsley is my preference because it has the most flavor.
+Use the stems, too.

-Parmesan cheese: Grated would be best, do not skip this step, as it marries well with all the other ingredients
+Parmesan cheese: Grating your fresh parmesan would be best.
+Don’t skip incorporating the cheese — it marries beautifully with all the other ingredients.

-Pine nuts: are my favorite and bring the gremolata to a new level.
+Pine nuts: These are my favorite addition — they bring the gremolata to a new level.

-Cooking tips and step-by-step instructions to create this excellent Green Beans Gremolata.
+Cooking tips and step-by-step instructions to create this excellent Green Bean Gremolata.

 You can find the printable recipe with all the correct amounts at the bottom of this post.